Sharing Your Skin Cancer Diagnosis

 While many people rely on a partner or spouse after a skin cancer diagnosis, you may be nervous to talk to your partner, especially if you know they'll become worried or upset.
 If you are concerned about talking to your partner, consider researching your diagnosis and treatment options before you start the conversation- the more information you have when you talk, the less you'll both worry.
 You can also bring your partner to upcoming medical appointments, so that he/she can better understand your diagnosis, ask questions, and support you.

-I told my children
+I shared my diagnosis with my children

 "My son...My son is a cancer survivor, my hero, my everything"